-Minnewaska's main entrance is undergoing a major capital improvement, starting Monday April 4, 2016, and will continue into the Fall season.
-Access detours and trail closures may be in place, at times, during the project.
-Please check here for updates to this project, or contact the park office with questions.
+Main Entrance Project: Throughout the Summer and Fall season access detours and trail closures may be in place.
+Please check back for updates or call the park office: 845-255-0752.
 For the duration of the project, equestrian use will only be permitted on non-holiday weekdays.
-Bus groups will also be limited to non-holiday weekday visitation.
+Bus groups and horse trailers are limited to non-holiday weekday visitation.
 BUSES AND HORSE TRAILERS WILL NOT BE PERMITTED ON WEEKENDS.

 Located in Ulster County, NY Minnewaska State Park Preserve is situated on the dramatic Shawangunk Mountain ridge, which rises more than 2,000 feet above sea level and is surrounded by rugged, rocky terrain.
 The park features numerous waterfalls, three crystalline sky lakes, dense hardwood forests, incising sheer cliffs and ledges opening to beautiful views, clear streams cut into valleys, 35 miles of carriage roads and 50 miles of footpaths on which to bike, walk, hike and simply enjoy.
 And, all this within an hour and a half drive from New York City.

 Visitors can also enjoy hiking, biking, swimming, picnicking, scuba-diving, rock-climbing, bouldering, boating and marveling at the scenery.
 Horseback riding and cross-country ski trails are available as well.
 Technical Rock Climbing permitted.

 Minnewaska State Park Preserve: Sam's Point Area: Sam’s Point Preserve is located on the highest section of the Shawangunk Mountains, is the most southerly section of Minnewaska State Park Preserve.
 To further explore Sam's Point, visit their calendar of events.